KOSASIH/universal-consensus/blockchain-network-interface/README.md

 ## License

-The Blockchain Network Interface is licensed under the MIT License.
+The Blockchain Network Interface is licensed under the Apache-2.0 License.
 See LICENSE for more information.

 ## Acknowledgments